 Pi between Madagascar / Ethiopian populations vs. HMP data

-A priori expectation is that there is a difference in pi between these two populations Possibly some form of table which shows the values (placeholders relative to difference between two populations) I expect there to be more nucleotide diversity in the oral microbiome when transitioning to an industrialized microbiome as shown in Cornejo.
+A priori expectation is that there is a difference in pi between these two populations Possibly some form of table which shows the values (placeholders relative to difference between two populations) I expect there to be more nucleotide diversity in the oral microbiome when transitioning to an urbanized microbiome as shown in Cornejo.
 I expect the opposite trend in the gut microbiome based on our preliminary data